Table of Contents

 1. Drooping Leaves

-For some plants, drooping leaves are one sign they lack water.
-But on orchids, it shows something is wrong with the roots.
 These roots generally decay due to overflowing, causing water to sit too long on the soil.
 It also makes your orchids thirsty because they cannot absorb water properly.

-2. Crown And Collar Rot
+2. Crown and Collar Rot

 This issue frequently occurs in crowned orchids, particularly phalaenopsis orchids.
 The cause is none other than water sitting on the crown, leading to decay in the rhizome.
-And if left unchecked, it can quickly spread to the foliage, and worse, you lose them all.

 3. Bud Blast

-The growth of buds is the most sensitive stage in the life cycle of orchids.
 Hence, the phenomenon of bud blast is the issue that most saddened orchid fans.
 This is because the buds will turn yellow and shrivel even before they bloom due to sudden differences in the growing environment (e.g., too wet or dry).
-Although it can occur in most orchids, Phalaenopsis is the species most susceptible to bud blast.

-Latest Post:
+Latest Posts:

-FAQ (Frequently Asked Question)
+FAQs (Frequently Asked Question)

 Do orchids like big or small pots?